The Ghost of Frankenstein: Plot

 The residents of Frankenstein's village feel they are under a curse and blame all their troubles on Frankenstein's monster.
 The Mayor allows them to destroy Frankenstein's castle.
 Ygor finds the monster released from his sulfuric tomb by the explosions.
 The exposure to the sulfur has weakened yet preserved the monster.
-After fleeing the castle with Ygor, the monster is struck by a bolt of lightning.
-Ygor decides to find Ludwig, the second son of Henry Frankenstein, to help the monster regain his strength.
+After fleeing the castle with Ygor, the monster is struck by a bolt of lightning in one of his neck bolts, but rather than harming him as Ygor had feared, the lightning strike appears to have given the monster renewed strength.
+Ygor decides to find Ludwig, the second son of Henry Frankenstein, to help the monster regain his full powers, or "the strength of 100 men."
 Ludwig Frankenstein is a doctor who, along with his assistants Dr. Kettering and Dr. Theodore Bohmer, has a successful practice in Visaria.
 Bohmer was formerly Ludwig's teacher but is now his envious assistant.
+Bohmer is referred to in the film as someone who "blazed the trail" of brain transplant but whose previous efforts had "unfortunate, tragic consequences."
+Bohmar is bitter about being Frankenstein's assistant rather than his teacher.

 Ygor and the monster arrive in Visaria, where the monster befriends a young girl, Cloestine Hussman.
 The monster carries her onto a roof to retrieve her ball, killing two villagers who attempt to intervene.
 After Cloestine asks the monster to bring her back down, the monster returns the girl to her father Herr Hussman and is captured by police.
 The town prosecutor, Erik Ernst, later asks Ludwig to examine the giant they have captured.
 Before he can, Ygor visits Ludwig and informs him that the giant is the monster.
-Ygor implores Ludwig to heal the monster's body and brain.
-Ludwig refuses, so Ygor blackmails him with the threat of revealing Ludwig's ancestry to the villagers.
+Ygor asks Ludwig to heal the monster's body and brain.
+Ludwig refuses, so Ygor blackmails him with the threat of revealing Ludwig's ancestry to the villagers, and Ludwig aquiesces.

 At the courthouse, the monster is restrained with chains as a hearing is conducted to investigate the recent murders.
 When Ludwig denies recognizing the monster, it breaks free in a fit of rage and is led away by Ygor.

 Elsa, Ludwig's daughter, finds the Frankenstein journals and learns the story of the monster.
 She sees Ygor and the monster in the window.
 After breaking into Ludwig's laboratory, the monster kills Dr. Kettering.
 The monster grabs Elsa, but Ludwig subdues him with knockout gas.
 Ludwig is examining the monster when it awakens and tries to kill him.
 Ludwig tranquilizes the monster and then tries to enlist Bohmer's aid in dissecting him.
 Bohmer refuses, saying it would be murder.
+Ludwig proceeds by himself.